Bindii Weed Control in Your Lawn & Garden

 Bindii Weeds can be brought in on clothing, shoes, on animals including pets, vehicles and tools such as lawn mowers.
 They can also be carried and brought in by water.

 To selectively kill Bindii weed, and various other broadleaf weeds in most common lawns - including Buffalo, Kikuyu and Couch - spray the entire lawn with Yates Buffalo PRO Weed Killer Concentrate.
 For the added benefit of feeding the lawn, instead apply Yates BufaloPRO Weed 'N' Feed Hose-On.
 Please read all product label instructions prior to every use.

-As seeds are produced in Spring and Summer, the best time for control is late Autumn, Winter and early Spring, prior to the weed setting seed.
+As seeds are produced in spring and summer, the best time for control is late autumn, winter and early spring, well before they have set seed.

 For a glyphosate-free weedkiller that kills roots and all, spray weeds with Yates Zero Triple Strike Garden Weedkiller Concentrate.
 Reapply every 10-14 days if regrowth occurs.
 Just be careful not to spray nearby lawns or plants as it may injure or kill them.
 To avoid overspray, when spraying keep the nozzle as close to the weed as possible.
 Alternatively, you could apply the product using Yates Zero Weeding Brush.
 That way you can apply the product directly where it is needed.